nathanredblur/osx-setup/README.md

 ## 1. System Overview

 **MacSnap Setup** is an interactive terminal application designed to automate the installation and configuration of macOS systems (version 15.4.1 and up).
-Built with Gum (a tool for glamorous shell scripts), it provides a user-friendly interface for managing software installation and system customization.
+Built with Python, it provides a user-friendly command-line interface for managing software installation and system customization.
 The tool is designed to be re-runnable, allowing users to install new items without affecting already installed software.

+The application is executed via `setup.sh`, which handles the initial setup of prerequisites (Homebrew) and Python environment configuration before launching the main Python application.

 ## 2. Architecture